asfez/jZoomifyImage/README.md

 jZoomifyImage
 =============

-A jquery plugin to display a zoomify image with the library OpenLayers
+A jquery plugin to display a zoomify image with the library OpenLayers.
+- Responsive
+- Autozoom to adapt the image size to the contanier size.
+- Setup a minimal zoom to prevent the image to be to small.

 $("#targetDiv").jZoomifyImage({
       url: zoomifyImageUrl,